Warehouse KPIs Guide

-Warehouse key performance indicators (KPIs) are metrics associated with measuring warehouse performance, from the receiving process to fulfiling orders.
+Warehouse key performance indicators (KPIs) are metrics associated with measuring warehouse performance, from the receiving process to fulfilling orders.

-Setting warehouse KPIs make it easy to monitor OKRs by tracking how efficiently an ecommerce warehouse is operating while also uncovering potential problems, managing risks, and finding ways to optimise workflows.
+Setting warehouse KPIs makes it easy to monitor OKRs by tracking how efficiently an ecommerce warehouse is operating while also uncovering potential problems, managing risks, and finding ways to optimize workflows.

-There is a lot that goes into warehouse management, which is why warehouse KPIs are often broken down into different categories, from inventory management to fulfilment.
+There is a lot that goes into warehouse management, which is why warehouse KPIs are often broken down into different categories, from inventory management to fulfillment.

 Some examples of warehouse KPIs are: